 Additional Best Practices

-Continue to wash hands frequently, cover coughs, use hand sanitizer and wear a mask.
+Continue to wash hands frequently, cover coughs and use hand sanitizer.
+Wearing a mask is strongly recommended.

 Routine surface and object cleaning in all campus buildings.